AyeQG/UPF-POO21-G101-14/README.md

-adding a sentence in readme
+modifying a sentence in readme